RenderbitTechnologies/WordPress-Developer-Exercise/README.md

 1. You have to design the home page only.
 2. You can design the website using a custom WordPress theme, or on top of any free existing WordPress theme.
-3. Do not use a paid WordPress theme or nulled/cracked WordPress theme as your starting point for the website design.
+3. **Do not** use a paid WordPress theme or nulled/cracked WordPress theme as your starting point for the website design.
 4. You can use any free visual design/theme development framework (such as Elementor or Visual Composer) for the website design.
-However, do not use any paid visual design framework such as TagDiv Composer, WPBakery Page Builder or Elementor Pro for the starting point of your design.
+5. **Do not** use any paid visual design framework such as TagDiv Composer, WPBakery Page Builder or Elementor Pro for the starting point of your design.
-5. Ensure that your design is mobile-responsive.
+6. Ensure that your design is mobile-responsive.

 ## Bonus Credits